 Research expenditure is expensed as it is incurred.
 Expenditure for development of future products is expensed up to and including the prototype stage.
 Expenditure thereafter and until commercialization is capitalized, to the extent it is probable that the product will be commercially viable.
 To handle this effectively, the company applies a project accounting system in which all research and development expenditure is allocated to projects.
-For more information, please refer to note AI.
+For more information, please refer to note A1.

-Total research and development expenses amounted to SEK 134 m (103), corresponding to 21 percent (18) of sales and 48 percent of operating expenses.
+Total research and development expenses amounted to SEK 138 m (134), corresponding to 20 percent (21) of net sales and 47 percent (48) of operating expenses.
 The Group continuously capitalizes expenses for product development.
-Capitalized development expenses for development projects during the year amounted to SEK 46 m (39), corresponding to 7 percent (7) of sales.
+Capitalized development expenses for development projects during the year amounted to SEK 55 m (46), corresponding to 8 percent (7) of net sales.